 To deliver much-needed social housing, the Housing Alliance works in partnership with the Department of Housing, Planning and Local Government; local authorities; the Housing Agency; a range of funding partners; and the private sector.
-Collectively, the Alliance is responsible for over 20,000 social homes nationwide, representing two-thirds of the total AHB housing stock in Ireland.
-Over the last two years, 2017 and 2018, Housing Alliance members delivered more than 3,500 homes across the country.
-We are currently working across at least 50 schemes, with over 2,000 homes in the pipeline, and more to come in 2019, with the support of our partners.
+Collectively, the Alliance is responsible for over 28,000 homes nationwide.
+Despite Covid restrictions the Housing Alliance members delivered over 3,800 new homes in 2020 and are working on providing more than 12,000 further homes over the next 3 years.

 AHBs are not-for-profit organisations that have a social purpose to provide for people’s housing needs by working in close co-operation with the Government, local authorities and relevant agencies.
 In particular, Housing Alliance members work in partnership with local authorities to support the provision of housing and, in many cases, additional supports.